 One of the key functions of our Board is informed oversight of our risk management process.
 Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board as a whole, as well as through various standing committees of our Board that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure and our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including adopting guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The audit committee also monitors compliance with certain legal, regulatory and cybersecurity requirements.
+The audit committee assesses cybersecurity-related risks, based on the likelihood of an incident occurring, impact to our organization if an incident occurred, and the level of internal control we currently have over the risk.
+The results are analyzed to identify vulnerabilities and then risk management/mitigation plans are designed, implemented, and evaluated for effectiveness.

-Our nominating and corporate governance committee monitors the efficacy of our corporate governance practices, including whether they are successful in preventing illegal or improper liability-creating conduct.
-Our compensation committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risktaking.
+Our nominating and corporate governance committee monitors the efficacy of our corporate governance practices, including whether they are successful in preventing illegal or improper liability-creating conduct, and our ESG strategy, reporting, policies and practices.
+Our compensation committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 Our compliance committee monitors our programs regarding compliance with laws, regulations, and industry standards that, if breached, may cause significant business, regulatory, or reputational damage.